 As many people discovered in the aftermath of Hurricane Sandy, homeowners insurance does not cover property destroyed by cresting rivers.
 To prepare for this type of damage, you need flood insurance offered through the National Flood Insurance Program and available through independent insurance agents.

-It is important to know that while you can apply for flood insurance anytime, there is a 30 day waiting period before you can use the coverage.
-It is important to plan ahead.
+It is important to know that while you can apply for flood insurance any time, there is a 30-day waiting period before you can use the coverage.
+It's important to plan ahead.

 However, government assistance programs are distinctly different from insurance coverage, and may or may not provide the assistance you need to recover from a hurricane.
 Here are the key differences: